Colours and shapes

-Evergreen and a minimal shedder – what more do you want?
-Spruce (Picea omorika, Picea glauca conica) is officially a hardy conifer, but looks like a proper pine tree, often complete with pine cones beneath the branches.
-In the wild it comes in a range of sizes from 50cm to 50m.
-The decorative value is determined by the arrangement of the branches covered in needles (actually leaves) and the shape of the tree.
-They can be a classic pine shape, with layered branches that sit in a ring around the trunk, or spherical and grown in a pyramid shape.
+An evergreen tree and a minimal shedder, the spruce (Picea omorika, Picea glauca conica) is a hardy conifer that looks like a proper pine tree, often with pine cones beneath the branches.
+In the wild it grows in a range of sizes from 50cm to an astonishing 50m tall, but with careful tending you can keep it nicely garden shaped.
+Its decorative value is determined by the arrangement of the branches covered in needles (the spruce's leaves), and the overall shape of the tree.
+This can be a classic pine shape, with layered branches that sit in a ring around the trunk, or spherical, and grown in a pyramid shape.

 Spruce is a genus in the Pinaceae family of fir trees which contain some 45 species.
 The tree originates from northern Europe, although it can also be found up in high altitudes in large parts of Asia.
 You can tell a spruce from a pine by examining the needles: on a spruce they’re flat and attached to the twig individually, whilst on a pine tree they’re round and clustered together.
 Unlike firs (Abies), part of the bark comes away when a needle is pulled off a spruce (Picea).
 Spruces therefore always have a tag on the removed needle.